Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Results

 Although the variance of the mixed gradient increases with an increase in the number of measurement gates, they optimize poorly.
 The optimization trace (not shown here) gets noisier with the probability of placing a measurement.
 This suggests a noisy cost landscape for the mixed cost function.

 Since the optimization traces are complex, we turned to visualizing the cost landscape near a local minimum.
 Following Ref. \cite{li2018visualizing}, we can visualize the cost landscape by randomly choosing two directions in Alice's parameter space and plotting the cost function on the plane spanned by these essentially orthogonal directions.
-The results for the HEA2 cost function are presented in Fig. \ref{fig::loss_landscape}.
+The results for the HEA2 ansatz with the $Z_0 Z_1$ cost function are presented in \cref{fig::loss_landscape}.
 In the absence of measurements, they show a rough BP with a very sharp drop to the local minima.
 This sharp drop broadens in the presence of measurements while the BP nevertheless persists.
-Then at a large measurement rate, in the quantum Zeno phase, the BP is absent, the landscape is smooth, and a volcano-like entrance guards the path to the minimum, explaining the difficulty of finding this minimum and getting out of it once one is inside.
+Then at a large measurement rate, in the quantum Zeno phase, the BP is absent, the landscape is smooth, and a volcano-like entrance guards the path to the minimum, explaining the difficulty of finding this minimum.